-We currently do not use derivative instruments to hedge exposures to cash flow, market, or foreign currency risks.
+We do not use derivative instruments to hedge exposures to cash flow, market, or foreign currency risks.
 We evaluate all of our financial instruments, including issued stock purchase warrants, to determine if such instruments are derivatives or contain features that qualify as embedded derivatives, pursuant to ASC 815, "Derivatives and Hedging" ("ASC 815") at the initial recognition.

-Other than the public warrants and the private placement warrants noted above, we also issued a total of 783,129 common stock warrants in conjunction with the Loan Agreement in 2021.
+Other than the public warrants and the private placement warrants noted above, we also issued a total of 995,099 common stock warrants in conjunction with the Loan Agreement in 2021.
 Such derivative warrant liabilities are classified as non-current as their liquidation is not reasonably expected to require the use of current assets or require the creation of current liabilities.
-We utilized Black-Scholes model to determine grant fair value of the warrants which was approximately \$2.7 million which was recorded as part of the the Debt Issuance Cost.
-The change in fair value of the warrants from the issuance date through June 2, 2022 of \$3.7 million and through December 31, 2021 of \$1.7 million was driven primarily by an increase in the fair value of our stock that occurred as a result of the Business Combination.
+We utilized Black-Scholes model to determine grant fair value of the warrants which was approximately \$2.7 million which was recorded as part of the Debt Issuance Cost.
+The change in fair value of the warrants from issuance date through March 31, 2022 of \$3.5 million and through December 31, 2021 of \$1.7 million was driven primarily by an increase in the fair value of our stock that occurred as a result of the Business Combination.
+We recorded a total loss of \$1.8 million and \$1.7 million, respectively, to Change in Fair Value of Warrant Liability as a component of other income in the consolidated statement of operations for the three months ended March 31, 2022 and the 11 months ended December 31, 2021.
+We did not have any common stock warrants classified as liabilities as of March 31, 2021 or January 31, 2021.